-- The Groups' Co-ordinator or designated Trustee will first attempt informal resolution, by holding an informal discussion with each party concerned.
+- The Chair will first attempt informal resolution, by holding an informal discussion with each party concerned.
 The purpose of this would be to understand the problem and hear each party's views.
-The parties may decide to put their concerns or complaints in writing, and for the sake of clarity this is often helpful. - The Groups' Co-ordinator or designated Trustee will seek to summarise the situation with both parties, be clear about any required changes to ensure it does not happen again and clear the air. - If the Groups' Coordinator or designated Trustee feel that there is a case to answer but that nevertheless it is a minor issue, then it should be made clear to the relevant parties that there must be no repeat of the sort of actions/behaviour which led to this problem.
-If that outcome is accepted by both parties, then no further action is necessary. - If the Groups' Coordinator or designated Trustee feels that the situation warrants a more formal approach or a specific course of action e.g. exclusion from an interest group, or if the person raising the complaint wishes to lodge a formal complaint, the Groups' Coordinator or Trustee will refer the matter, in writing, to the Chair of the U3A Committee stating that this is a formal complaint.
+The parties may decide to put their concerns or complaints in writing, and for the sake of clarity this is often helpful. - The Chair will seek to summarise the situation with both parties, be clear about any required changes to ensure it does not happen again and clear the air. - If the Chair feels that there is a case to answer but that nevertheless it is a minor issue, then it should be made clear to the relevant parties that there must be no repeat of the sort of actions/behaviour which led to this problem.
+It that outcome is accepted by both parties, then no further action is necessary. - If the Chair feels that the situation warrants a more formal approach or a specific course of action e.g. exclusion from an interest group, or if the person raising the complaint wishes to lodge a formal complaint, the matter will be designated in writing as a formal complaint.
 This will include a summary of the complaint, any steps already taken to deal with the issue and any action that the parties involved consider necessary to resolve it.

-If it requires more or informal resolution does not resolve the matter then the following process will be implemented
+If it requires more or if informal resolution does not resolve the matter, then the following process will be implemented.